Your Richmond import lands at the deepwater terminal and disappears from your systems until it's late

 Exactly what you get

 You get visibility across your actual Richmond supply chain: supplier lead times, port and customs status, and the inland leg from the deepwater terminal to your shelves, with alerts when a shipment drifts late.
 For an importer or distributor that means you warn the customer before they call you.
-It connects to your inventory management software, warehouse management system, and business intelligence dashboards so supply, stock, and planning share one picture.
+It connects to your inventory management software, warehouse management system, and business intelligence (BI) dashboards so supply, stock, and planning share one picture.
 You also get supplier scorecards, turning lead-time data into real negotiating power at contract-renewal time.

 How to choose a developer in Richmond